epournaras/EPOS-Documentation/docs/source/global-cost-function.rst

 On how to select a scaling technique, see :ref:`global-cost-function-scaling`.

 The residual sum of squares measures dissimilarity between the shapes of the two vectors.
 In other words, the matching between the two signals is the highest when the value of the function is minimized.
-The range of values the function can have is only lower-bounded by 0, whihc inidicates the best possible matching.
+The range of values the function can have is only lower-bounded by 0, which inidicates the best possible matching.

 The exact implementation of the function is given in ``func.RSSCostFunction.java``.
 It is the subtype of ``DifferentiableCostFunction<Vector>``.